bendudson/py4cl/index.md

 This fork is available on github at [digikar99/py4cl](https://github.com/digikar99/py4cl) - much of the credits go to [bendudson/py4cl](https://github.com/bendudson/py4cl), who started this project and made it useable.

-Please report the issues on [github](https://github.com/bendudson/cl-digikar-utilities/issues).
+Please report the issues on github: [this fork](https://github.com/digikar99/py4cl/issues) or [the original](https://github.com/bendudson/py4cl/issues).

 Documentation for almost all of these functions is available as docstrings as well.